PATCO Speedline: Rolling stock

 PATCO originally operated a fleet of 121 railcars, each 67 feet (20.42 m) in length, acquired in two orders designated PATCO I and PATCO II.

 The PATCO I cars were designed and manufactured by the Budd Company of Philadelphia in 1968.
 Cars 101–125 were single units, while 201–250 were delivered as permanently coupled married pairs sharing motors motor and automatic train operation (ATO) control systems.
 Early cars used WABCO Model N-2 MU couplers, later replaced with Tomlinson couplers due to reliability issues.
 The unreliable electrical systems on PATCO I cars was later upgraded to match the PATCO II cars.
 Both fleets used camshaft resistance motor controllers and Budd Pioneer III trucks, producing a lightweight but less stable ride.
 The design informed later railcars, including the Long Island Rail Road's M1 and M3 railcars.
-Single-unit cars included an single-leaf door behind each cab, intended for onboard fare collection during late-night service before the fare system was finalized.
+Single-unit cars included a single-leaf door behind each cab, intended for onboard fare collection during late-night service before the fare system was finalized.

 Delivered in 1980 alongside the opening of the Woodcrest station, the PATCO II cars (numbered 251–296) were manufactured by Vickers Canada under license from Budd.
 They closely resembled the earlier PATCO I units, with minor differences such as a fixed partition behind the operator's cab and the absence of a stainless steel shroud below the doors, allowing easier maintenance access.